Item forms in action

 Reverting to the standard item form

-Alloy will revert to the standard item form in these situations:
+The standard item form will be used in these situations:

 -